lfontesm/PEB-Walk/README.md

 ![Screenshot_20210123_182947](https://user-images.githubusercontent.com/28660375/105614561-fc142680-5da8-11eb-828b-426edbb3069a.png)

 ### Next objectives:
-* Make it work for a 64-bit machine.
+* Add support to 64-bit machines.
 * Make a more modularized code, as of right now it's too hard coded.
 * Compare by checksum instead of strings.
 * Dinamically import functions and store them in a user-made table of sorts(simulate IAT).